CanonicalLtd/maas-docs/en/installconfig-upgrade-postgres.md

 # Upgrade 2.3 to 2.4 from Ubuntu 16.04

-MAAS 2.3 is the last supported version of MAAS for Ubuntu 16.04 LTS (Xenial Xerus).
-This is because changes in the base dependencies of Ubuntu 18.04 LTS (Bionic Beaver) require MAAS updates that are not back-portable to older versions of MAAS.
-Consequently, to upgrade from MAAS 2.3 to MAAS 2.4 on Ubuntu 16.04, you will need to upgrade the base operating system.
+MAAS 2.3 is the last supported version for Ubuntu 16.04 LTS.
+Changes in the base dependencies of Ubuntu 18.04 LTS mean that newer versions of MAAS will not be back-portable, and consequently, to upgrade to MAAS 2.4 and all future versions, you will also need to upgrade the base operating system.

 !!!
 Note:
     MAAS 2.3 will continue to be supported on Ubuntu 16.04 LTS until the end of its support cycle.
 See [Ubuntu Releases][ubuntu-wiki-releases] for release and EOL dates for all Ubuntu versions.

-Upgrading from MAAS 2.3 to MAAS 2.4 involves in two steps:
+Upgrading from MAAS 2.3 to MAAS 2.4 involves two steps:

 1. Update Ubuntu 16.04 LTS to Ubuntu 18.04 LTS, automatically migrating both the MAAS database and the MAAS configuration for MAAS 2.4.